- Birthplace: Lecce, Italy

 They didn't have to wait long as in his first season, Conte delivered another Serie A title and also managed to go the entire league campaign unbeaten as well.

-Strengths: Having been a Juventus player for the vast majority of his career, Conte is beloved by the Bianconeri faithful, which should render the club's supporters more patient and therefore more willing to give him the necessary time to reinvigorate the squad.
-Conte is also known for his combative spirit.
+Strengths: Having been a Juventus player for the vast majority of his career, Conte is beloved by the Bianconeri faithful, and the former midfielder is known for his combative spirit.